 The online multiplayer gaming market is big business!
-Analysts estimated 2015 worldwide revenue of $65 billion and predict 12 percent annual growth through 2019 from diverse geographies and demographics.
+Analysts estimated 2015 worldwide revenue of $65 billion and predict a 12 percent annual growth through 2019 from diverse geographies and demographics.
 Movie theaters, in comparison, drew only $38 billion in 2015 worldwide revenue.

-Many of the largest online multiplayer games, such as Wargaming’s World of Tanks, run on infrastructure pioneered by G‑Core.
-G‑Core has designed this gaming IT infrastructure to meet the most demanding player expectations around the world.
+Many of the largest online multiplayer games, such as Wargaming’s World of Tanks, run on infrastructure pioneered by G‑Core Labs.
+G‑Core Labs has designed this gaming IT infrastructure to meet the most demanding player expectations around the world.
 Its 11 locations across Russia and the Commonwealth of Independent States, each with 40 Gbps of bandwidth, host 100 million players per week and ensure industry-leading latency, availability, and cost metrics.
 This allows Wargaming and other valued customers to focus on game development instead of infrastructure issues.

-With 4000 employees and 150 million users, Wargaming leads the market with award-winning titles and innovative technology.
+With 4,000 employees and 150 million users, Wargaming leads the market with award-winning titles and innovative technology.
 Free-to-play games and continuous feature improvements have propelled its growth since 2011.

 Industry leading customer, Wargaming, had led the market over the past five years, adding successful titles such as World of Warships, and extending World of Tanks access to consoles and mobile devices.
 Yet, sustaining this innovation required improved infrastructure and increased commitment to Agile IT.

 Complicating matters, to shorten release cycles, gaming developers required self-service access to resources.
 Provisioning VM and bare metal servers, however, often involved release managers opening multiple tickets that took many days and administrators to resolve.
 The activity was complex, labor intensive, and subject to human error.
-To help make Wargaming successful, G‑Core had to help simplify the process of maintaining continuous integration and deployment of high quality games.
+To help make Wargaming successful, G‑Core Labs had to help simplify the process of maintaining continuous integration and deployment of high quality games.

-To lower IT capital and operating expenses, G‑Core needed to decrease virtualization system costs and improve infrastructure utilization.
+To lower IT capital and operating expenses, G‑Core Labs needed to decrease virtualization system costs and improve infrastructure utilization.
 Server virtualization rates were below 50 percent and most workloads ran on bare metal.
 Meanwhile, customers’ successful games and free-to-play trends were driving massive online player growth.
-G‑Core simply couldn’t afford the virtualization software fees, capacity utilization, and strain on administrators.
+G‑Core Labs simply couldn’t afford the virtualization software fees, capacity utilization, and strain on administrators.

 If the forecast was not correct, the servers were underutilized, sometimes at just 30 percent.
-The gaming business has its own specific utilization requirements and being able to provide an agile capacity is important.”
+The gaming business has its own specific utilization requirements and being able to provide an agile capacity is important”

-To optimize costs and meet fluctuating game player demand across titles, regions, and time intervals without impacting performance or scale, G‑Core needed to increase platform flexibility.
+To optimize costs and meet fluctuating player demand across titles, regions, and time intervals without impacting performance or scale, G‑Core Labs needed to increase platform flexibility.
 Some games start slow and later explode with demand while others begin strong and unexpectedly even out.
 This meant simplifying and standardizing complex servers, storage, and networking designs to more easily monitor and scale resources.

 Clients such as Wargaming fostered the DevOps culture and were comfortable with open source software through the use of CentOS Linux, Puppet, and Fabric.
 But few had embraced the private cloud.
-However, with OpenStack’s platform gaining adoption by large finance and entertainment firms with high load and streaming services, G-core was ready to evaluate cloud architectures for Wargaming’s needs.
+However, with OpenStack’s platform gaining adoption by large finance and entertainment firms with high load and streaming services, G‑Core Labs was ready to evaluate cloud architectures for Wargaming’s needs.

-G‑Core and Wargaming’s game development and IT operations teams could likely benefit from OpenStack’s flexibility, cost, and time-to-market gains.
+G‑Core Labs and Wargaming’s game development and IT operations teams could likely benefit from OpenStack’s flexibility, cost, and time-to-market gains.
 But they couldn’t afford any impact on performance or scale.

 Wargaming development teams are divided into two groups: those focused on gaming engines and those focused on non-gaming workloads such as e-commerce, account management, and discussion forums.
 Furthermore, all work streams are split into four stages – development, load testing, beta testing, and production, the last two being customer facing.
 This matrixed framework would allow for a phased cloud transition.

-G‑Core and Wargaming first turned to Mirantis because of its status as the top contributor to the OpenStack community.
+G‑Core Labs and Wargaming first turned to Mirantis because of its status as the top contributor to the OpenStack community.
 Upon meeting the team, however, the gaming partners were quickly impressed by Mirantis’ high degree of experience and professionalism in custom design and development.

-“Mirantis attracted our attention from their community participation.
+“Mirantis attracted our attention with their community participation.
 More importantly though, they listened to us and thoroughly explained each option”

-G‑Core hired Mirantis to conduct a three-day workshop and create an Architectural Design Assessment document that specified the requirements for a minimum viable product (MVP) of the private cloud.
-G‑Core and Wargaming also selected Mirantis to build Fuel plug-in custom integrations with Active Directory for authentication, NFS for VM data storage, and Puppet master for a CMDB solution.
+G‑Core Labs hired Mirantis to conduct a three-day workshop and create an Architectural Design Assessment document that specified the requirements for a minimum viable product (MVP) of the private cloud.
+G‑Core Labs and Wargaming also selected Mirantis to build Fuel plug-in custom integrations with an Active Directory for authentication, NFS for VM data storage, and Puppet master for a CMDB solution.

 Mirantis also wrote a plug-in to enable multiple IP addresses, and thus multiple containers, per VM.
-This allowed G‑Core and Wargaming to benefit from state-of-the-art container technology.
+This allowed G‑Core Labs and Wargaming to benefit from state-of-the-art container technology.

-Thereafter, G‑Core, Wargaming, and Mirantis built the first two clouds based on the Mirantis OpenStack reference architecture and the four custom Fuel plug-ins.
+Thereafter, G‑Core Labs, Wargaming, and Mirantis built the first two clouds based on the Mirantis OpenStack reference architecture and the four custom Fuel plug-ins.
 The installation includes core OpenStack services including Cinder, Glance, Keystone, Neutron, and Nova.
-Additionally, Murano is used for provisioning of virtual machines.
+Additionally, Murano is used for the provisioning of virtual machines.

 After a few requested adjustments, the teams deployed two additional clouds in just 10 days for the customer facing work streams – beta testing and production.

-Next, Mirantis conducted extensive training on OpenStack and Fuel, which helped G‑Core and Wargaming gain strong OpenStack platform management skills.
+Next, Mirantis conducted extensive training on OpenStack and Fuel, which helped G‑Core Labs and Wargaming gain strong OpenStack platform management skills.
 As a result, the two companies were ready to transition the first workloads to the new infrastructure.

 “Agile IT benefits also include reduced software deployment cycles and increased innovation where new features can be quickly released, tested, and rolled back, if necessary, before reaching production.
-The complete shift to the cloud is expected to free up to 50 percent of our server capacity, which will allow us to reduce clients’ costs or offer it for other needs.”
+The complete shift to the cloud is expected to free up to 50 percent of our server capacity, which will allow us to reduce clients’ costs or offer it for other needs”

-In early 2016, G‑Core transitioned two non-gaming workloads for Wargaming to two OpenStack-based IaaS clouds.
+In early 2016, G‑Core Labs transitioned two non-gaming workloads for Wargaming to two OpenStack-based IaaS clouds.
 The two companies are now in the process of doing the same for the gaming engine workloads.
 Furthermore, all Wargaming projects recently received access to development workstream clouds.

-Wargaming’s deployment now stands at 110 nodes across four G‑Core data centers and is already yielding strong benefits.
-Provisioning of IT resources is simplified and automated.
-“Developers can now get VMs within one hour,” says Reitenbach.
+“Wargaming’s deployment now stands at 110 nodes across four G‑Core Labs data centers and is already yielding strong benefits.
+The provisioning of IT resources is simplified and automated.
+“Developers can now get VMs within one hour”

-The companies’ developer efficiency and creativity have also increased as engineers not only spend less time submitting tickets and waiting for resources, but they also beneft from new test and deployment tools.
+The companies’ developer efficiency and creativity have also increased as engineers not only spend less time submitting tickets and waiting for resources, but they also benefit from new test and deployment tools.
 Now, more time and effort can be focused on innovation and adapting to new market needs.

-The complete shift to the cloud is expected to free up to 50 percent of our server capacity, which will allow us to reduce clients’ costs or offer it for other needs”.
+The complete shift to the cloud is expected to free up to 50 percent of our server capacity, which will allow us to reduce clients’ costs or offer it for other needs”

 Furthermore, expensive virtualization system licenses are no longer needed as new cloud servers leverage KVM and Ubuntu.
 And within the IaaS OpenStack deployment, server utilization is significantly higher and capital expenditures have declined as expected.